 - Inbox Dollars - Get paid to check your email. $5 bonus just for signing up!

-One way to recoup some of the cost is to sell the wedding dress after your wedding is over.
+One way to compromise is to splurge on the wedding dress and then recoup some of the cost by selling the wedding dress by selling it when the wedding is over.

 Where Can I Sell My Wedding Dress Online?